360macky/scanner-cam/README.md

 Once the webpage is loaded with the model, ScannerCam will work even offline.

 ## 🎨 UI Design

+ScannerCam has a simple and clean design.
+It is based on the [Material Design](https://material.io/design) guidelines.

+The library used to build the interface is [TailwindCSS](https://tailwindcss.com).
+It is a utility-first CSS framework for rapidly building custom user interfaces.

 The colors chosen to paint Scanner Cam are shades of red that change depending on the user's preference in dark mode and light mode.

 - Red darker: `#6A0012`